-A United States flag is provided, at no cost, to drape the casket or accompany the urn of a deceased Veteran who served honorably in the U. S. Armed Forces.
-It is furnished to honor the memory of a Veteran’s military service to his or her country.
+A U.S. flag is provided, at no cost, to drape the casket or accompany the urn of a deceased veteran who served honorably in the military.

 Who is Eligible for a Burial Flag?

 Post Offices are the primary issuing point for burial flags.
-Generally, the funeral director can help you obtain a flag.
 Call and confirm with the post office in advance.
 Not all local post offices have burial flags on hand but they should be able to direct you to the closest issuing post office.
-Regional VA Offices can also help identify local issuing points.
+Local VA Offices can also help identify local issuing points.